 - - War Pension Mobility Supplement

-To support people who need additional help, the Government has provided an extra £500 million of local support, via the Household Support Fund, which will be extended from this October to March 2023.
-The Household Support Fund helps those in most need with payments towards the rising cost of food, energy and water bills.
+To support people who need additional help, the Chancellor has announced an additional £1 billion of funding to enable a further 12 month extension of the Household Support Fund, The Household Support Fund helps those in most need with payments towards the rising cost of food, energy and water bills.
 The Household Support Fund is administered by local councils in England.
+More information about the Household Support Fund locally can be found here: https://www.westsussex.gov.uk/fire-emergencies-and-crime/coronavirus-covid-19-information/advice-and-support/community-hub/

 -£150 Council Tax Rebate: